JONPIRES/Memory-Game/README.md

 Challenging Code Parts

- making is so the card could bot be clicked again if it was turned or if it was a match
+ making is so the card could bot be clicked again if it was turned or if it was a match.
+I had to wrap the whole logic  in an if statement that only allowed cards that weren't in the matched array to be clicked.

 making a timer from scratch I was using strict equals when I should be using double equals.